Grammatical number: Transnumeral

-Many languages, such as Chinese, Korean, Indonesian, Japanese and Malay, particularly spoken in Southeast and East Asia, have optional number marking.
+Many languages, such as Chinese, Korean, Japanese and Malay (including Indonesian), particularly spoken in Southeast and East Asia, have optional number marking.
 In such cases, an unmarked noun is neither singular nor plural, but rather ambiguous as to number.
 This is called transnumeral or sometimes general number, abbreviated trn.
 In many such languages, number tends to be marked for definite and highly animate referents, most notably first-person pronouns.

-Inverse number

-The languages of the Tanoan family have three numbers – singular, dual, and plural – and exhibit an unusual system of marking number, called inverse number (or number toggling).
-In this scheme, every countable noun has what might be called its "inherent" or "expected" numbers, and is unmarked for these.
-When a noun appears in an "inverse" (atypical) number, it is inflected to mark this.
-For example, in Jemez, where nouns take the ending -sh to denote an inverse number, there are four noun classes which inflect for number as follows: